eclipse-archived/ceylon-lang.org/documentation/tour/language-module.md

 `IdentifiableObject`, `x===y` should imply `x==y` — equality should be
 consistent with identity.

 Occasionally that's not what we want.
-For example, for numeric types, I don't care whether a value is of class `Natural`, `Integer`, or `Whole` when comparing it to `0`.
+For example, for numeric types, it doesn't matter whether a value is of class `Natural`, `Integer`, or `Whole` when comparing it to `0`.
 Fortunately, numeric types extend `Object` directly, and are not subject to the additional constraints defined by `IdentifiableObject`.